microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 ![Applying Sensitivity Labels](./assets/applying-sensitivity-labels.png)

-Sublabels, or 'child' labels beneath a 'parent' label, present labels to users in logical groups.
+Sub labels, or 'child' labels beneath a 'parent' label, present labels to users in logical groups.
 They do not inherit the protection settings of their parent label but do inherit their color.

 Sensitivity labels are also recognized and used by Microsoft services like Microsoft Copilot for Microsoft 365 and Azure Information Protection.
 These services check the usage rights for the user and allow an extra layer of protection for labeled items.